polanty/alx-zero_day/README.md

-I am editing this message to use it for a test
+I want to edit this message to use it for a test from my terminal